 - You need to know that Jacinta Price could potentially influence other Indigenous people to follow her lead.
 Look how easy it was for Jacinta.
 Make a few Facebook statuses about Australia Day, next minute you’re on national TV, a few months later you’re positioned to be the leader of an electorate that covers the entire Northern Territory.

 - You need to know that Jacinta Price did not seem concerned about the Royal Commission into juvenile detention.
-In November 2017, Price criticised Four Corners for their story which ultimately convinced Prime Minister Turnbull to call for a Royal Commission.
+In November 2017, Price posted on her Facebook page to criticise Four Corners for their story which ultimately convinced Prime Minister Turnbull to call for a Royal Commission.
+(Price has since deleted that post after we highlighted it in this article).

 - You need to know her track record of slandering other prominent Indigenous people.
 From former Senator Nova Peris to Tasmanian Aboriginal leader Michael Mansell and highly respected Elder Rosalie Kunoth Monks, not to mention her ongoing bitter fued with members of the Voller family in Alice Springs.